Hollywood continues to miss Latinx portrayal, in front of and behind camera Annenberg Media | ExBulletin

 Hollywood has been producing films since 1910, and over 100 years later, although progress has been made, Hollywood continues to lack in the department of cultural diversity.
 It makes me happy to see that a lot of people of color have reached the mainstream media and been recognized for their work.
 This shows that Hollywood is making strides, but that doesn’t mean they have fully made it yet.
 There is still a long way to go.

-At the last televised awards show, the 2021 Emmy Awards, I couldn’t help but notice how the Academy continues to fail to recognize the Latinx community.
+During those Emmy years, I couldn’t help but notice how the Television Academy continues to fail to recognize the Latinx community.
 To me, awards shows like the Emmys are meant to be about celebrating artists and their work, but they continue to ignore us.

 This year alone, only six Latinx actors managed to win Emmy nominations: Anthony Ramos, Anya Taylor-Joy, Lin-Manuel Miranda, Mj Rodriguez, Rosie Perez and Alexis Bledel.